xav32290/docs/content/en/docs/concepts/tag/_index.md

 ![img](add-column.png)

 3. Towards the bottom you will see all the available tags in the format `tag: tag-name`.
-Select the desired tag and click save.
+Select the desired tag and click `Save`.

 ![img](select-tag-column.png)